tgourley/AWS-Visual-Configuration-App/Documentation/Deployment.md

 - Ensure the service you want to see is running on your AWS account.
 - Check for a steady internet connection.
 - Refresh services using the refresh button.
 - Make sure the service you want to see is selected for visibility under the Settings Menu.
 This is accessed using the Settings button on the dashboard.
+Be sure to click "Refresh" after making changes in Settings.